autokey/autokey/GitHub-Cheat-Sheet.md

 #### Local - delete a clone

-You can do this as often as you like.
 After cloning a repository, if you've messed up the changes you've made to the files or if you're done working on the code, you can just delete the clone's directory inside of your virtual machine.
-This will have no effect on the repository you cloned it from.
+This will have no effect on the remote repository you cloned it from.

 #### Local - edit a clone

 Make any changes you feel are needed in the local files in your clone.
-Note that this has no effect on the GitHub repository.
+Note that this has no effect on the remote repository unless you push the changes back to the remote repository.

 #### Local - prepare your computer or virtual machine for development